python-screen-builder/python-screen-builder/README.md

 <img src="screenshot.png">

-## Welcome to version 4.0 of the Python Screen Builder project.
+## Welcome to the Python Screen Builder project.

 ### Please read if you are using version 1.0